evgeniy-dammer/Notificator/README.md

 </p>

 ### Launching project
-This program was developed in `Visual Studio 2017`.
+This program was developed with `Visual Studio 2017`.
 The following `NuGet packages` have also been added:
  - `Newtonsoft.Json` v13.0.1;
  - `System.Runtime` v4.0.0;
  - `System.Runtime.WindowsRuntime` v4.0.0;